rocketbot-cl/ImageWork/README.md

 Crop an image from coordinates

 6. Combine images
 Combines two images into one while maintaining the size of each image.
 It can be combined horizontally or vertically

+7. Compare similarities between images
+Compares an image with a folder of images and returns the percentage of similarity between them.